kamioftea/advent-of-code-2024/pubs/blog/day_12.md

 ## Wrap up

-Today had some very complex logic, there was ASCII and everything.
+Today had some very complex logic, there was ASCII art and everything.
 With a bit of maths, it probably could be reduced a bit, but it would also make it harder to read.
-I'm pretty happy now that I've been able to use some expressive types that make the code read like what it is doing.
+I think I've been able to use some expressive types that make the code read like what it is doing.
 I suppose the real test is next time advent of code throws up a puzzle like this and I have to come back here and work out how it all works.